ldtteam/MinecoloniesWiki/source/buildings/restaurant.md

   </div>
   <div class="col-sm-12 col-md">
       <ul>
       <li><strong> Minimum Stock: </strong> Use this button to tell the Restaurant to request a minimum stock to keep on hand.
 The Cook will still give out items that are set as the minimum stock, but will request more if they no longer have enough.
-Set items will be displayed above the button.
+Set items will be displayed above the button.</li>
       </ul>
     </div>
   <br>